sdvdxl/influxdb.com/content/docs/v0.9/write_protocols/write_syntax.md

 If you write points in a batch all points without explicit timestamps will receive the same timestamp when inserted.
 Since a point is defined only by its measurement, tag set, and timestamp, that can lead to duplicate points.
 When InfluxDB encounters a duplicate point it silently overwrites the previous point.
 It is a best practice to provide explicit timestamps with all points.

 Measurements, tag keys, tag values, and field keys are never quoted.
 Spaces and commas must be escaped.
-Field keys that are stored as strings must always be double-quoted.
+Field values that are stored as strings must always be double-quoted.
 Only double-quotes should be escaped.

 Querying measurements or tags that contain double-quotes `"` can be difficult, since double-quotes are also the syntax for an identifier.
 It's possible to work around the limitations with regular expressions but it's not easy.